ghoshnirmalya/nirmalyaghosh.com/src/pages/articles/2020-06-17-create-an-accessible-pagination-component-with-react.md

 Doing the above steps would help us in installing [npm packages](https://www.npmjs.com/).
-We'll be installing React and other packages from npm. npm stands for Node Package Manager and is the world's largest software registry.
+We'll be installing React and other packages from npm. npm stands for Node Package Manager and is the world’s largest software registry.

 Although it's very easy to [add React to a website](https://reactjs.org/docs/add-react-to-a-website.html), managing and upgrading